IARP 501: Design 1

 IARP 503: Visualization 1

-This course covers the fundamentals of architectural graphic representation for exploration, presentation and documentation.
+This course covers the fundamentals of architectural graphic representation for exploration, presentation, and documentation.
 Topics include freehand sketching, 2D orthographic drawings, para-line projections, site surveying and digital and analog modeling/fabrication.
-In addition, students learn how to enhance their drawings through the use of basic rendering techniques.
+In addition, students learn how to enhance their drawings using basic rendering techniques.

 Credits: 3